Custom PVC Dog Tags

 However, why to have a stainless steel, anodized aluminum or metal tag when you will have to add rubber silencers to them?
 Plastic dog tags are more practical and cost-effective.
 Plus, with this kind of personalized dog tag you can choose color.

-Don’t Get Confuse! – We don’t sell these kind of Dog tags.
+Don’t Get Confused! – We don’t sell these kind of Dog tags.

 If for some reason you arrived here searching for tags for your pet, we are sorry.